AlexanderJuestel/pyheatdemand/joss/paper.md

 planning for providing power plant capacities.
 Mapping of the heat demand may also identify potential areas for new district heating networks or even geothermal power plants for a climate-friendly heat production.

 The aim of **PyHD** is to provide processing tools for heat demand input data of various categories on various scales.
-This includes heat demand input data provided as raster or gridded polygon, heat demand input data associated with an administrative area
+This includes heat demand input data provided as rasters or gridded polygons, heat demand input data associated with administrative areas
-(point or polygon), to a building footprint (polygon), to a street segment (line), or to an address directly provided in MWh but also as gas usage, district heating usage, or sources of heat.
+(points or polygons), to building footprints (polygons), to street segments (lines), or to addresses directly provided in MWh but also as gas usage, district heating usage, or sources of heat.
 It is also possible to calculate the heat demand based on a set of cultural data sets (building footprints, height of the buildings, population density, building type, etc.).
 The study area is first divided into a coarse mask before heat demands are calculated and harmonized for each cell with the size of the target resolution (e.g. 100 m x 100 m for states).
 We hereby make use of different spatial operations implemented in the GeoPandas and Shapely packages.
 Next to processing tools for the heat demand input data, workflows for analyzing the final heat demand map through the rasterstats package are provided.

+**PyHD** was developed as a result of works carried out within the Interreg NWE project DGE Rollout (Rollout of Deep Geothermal Energy).

 # Statement of need